 - 1. Go to Advanced > Wireless > Wireless Settings. - 2.
-Select Advanced Settings of any wireless band. - 3.
 Select a Channel Width (bandwidth) for the wireless network.
-It is recommended to just leave it as default. - 4.
+It is recommended to just leave it as default. - 3.
 Select an operating Channel for the wireless network.
 It is recommended to leave the channel to Auto if you are not experiencing the intermittent wireless connection issue.